 1.3 Principal investigator: Srijan Sen, MD, PhD, Department of Psychiatry, University of Michigan

 2.1 Study purpose:

 As an incoming intern, you are invited to participate in a research study designed to look at the role of stress, psychological and genetic factors in depression.
 If you choose to participate, you will be asked to complete an initial survey and brief follow-ups throughout your intern year, as well as provide a salivary DNA sample.
 Once the results are available, you will have the option to receive your raw genomic data for your own use.
-In addition, you will be asked to regularly wear a Fitbit Charge 4, Fitbit Inspire 2 or Apple Watch and submit daily mood ratings via a mobile phone app, and share sensor and usage data via Apple SensorKit (optional).
-You will have access to graphs of your mood, sleep, and step data within the app.
+In addition, you will be asked to regularly wear a fitness tracker, submit daily mood ratings via a mobile phone app, and share sensor and usage data via Apple SensorKit (optional).
+You will have access to graphs of your mood, sleep, and step data within the mobile app.
 You may also have the opportunity to participate in group step and sleep challenges with interns in other residency programs.